robinhood/faust/docs/playbooks/quickstart.rst

 Starting Kafka
 --------------

-You first need to start Kafka before running your first app that you wrote above.

-For Kafka, you first need to start Zookeeper:
+Before running your app, you need to start Zookeeper and Kafka.

+Start Zookeeper first:

 .. sourcecode:: console

     $ $KAFKA_HOME/bin/zookeeper-server-start $KAFKA_HOME/etc/kafka/zookeeper.properties

-Next, start Kafka:
+Then start Kafka:

 .. sourcecode:: console

     $ $KAFKA_HOME/bin/kafka-server-start $KAFKA_HOME/etc/kafka/server.properties

 Running the Faust worker
 ------------------------

-Now that you have created a simple Faust application and have kafka running, you need to run an instance of the application.
-This can be done as follows:
+Now that you have created a simple Faust application and have Kafka and Zookeeper running, you need to run a worker instance for the application.

+Start a worker:

 .. sourcecode:: console

     $ faust -A hello_world worker -l info

+Multiple instances of a Faust worker can be started independently to distribute stream processing across machines and CPU cores.

-In production you'll want to run the worker in the background as a daemon.
-To do this you need to use the tools provided by your platform, or something like `supervisord`_.
+In production, you'll want to run the worker in the background as a daemon.
+Use the tools provided by your platform, or use something like `supervisord`_.

-For a complete listing of the command-line options available, do:
+Use ``--help`` to get a complete listing of available command-line options:

 .. sourcecode:: console